jmeiracorbal/issue_templates/README.md

 ![alt text](create_issue.png "Create an issue")

-## Contact

-If you have questions or add new templates, you can open a [discussion](https://github.com/jmeiracorbal/issue_templates/issues), open a pull request o send me an [email](jmeiracorbal@gmail.com).

 ## License

 This project is released under the [MIT License](LICENSE).
 Feel free to use, modify and distribute the templates with or without attribution.